 Participation in EdASE Research

-By giving permission for your child to engage in the research activities at our camp, you're supporting our efforts to advance the field of computer science education tailored for neurodiverse individuals.
-Participation in research activities won't alter your child's camp experience.
-Most likely, they may not even recall the research component of the camp.
-Feedback collection, a part of the overall camp experience, occurs at the end of the camp from every student in a group setting.
-This allows us to enhance the camp experience in the future.
+By granting permission for your child to participate in research activities at our camp, you support our efforts to advance computer science education tailored for neurodiverse individuals.
+Participation won’t significantly impact your child’s camp experience, and they may not recall the research component.
+At the end of the camp, we collect feedback from every student in a group setting to enhance future camp experiences.
+If you have any concerns or queries about the research aspect of EDASE, please feel free to contact us.

 Publications